-For those students enrolled in distance learning courses, participation in the course according to the schedule of events described by the instructor is considered "attendance."
-Students who do not access the class web site during the first week of class, do not take examinations by established due dates, or do not otherwise participate in the distance learning process as outlined by the instructor are subject to withdrawal according to the attendance policies outlined below.
+For any student enrolled in a distance learning course, participation in the course according to the schedule of events described by the instructor is considered in attendance.
+A student who does not access the class web site during the first week of class, does not take examinations by established due dates, or does not otherwise participate in the distance learning process as outlined by the instructor is subject to withdrawal according to the attendance policies outlined below.